vives-devbit/mlops4ecm-workshops/ml-infrastructure/03-notebook-visualization/README.md

 By keeping notebooks small and focused, you make your project easier to debug, extend, and understand — even for future collaborators.

-## 📁 Recommended Folder Structure
+## 📁 Suggested File Structure

 ```
-03-notebook-visualization/
+├── dataset_analysis.ipynb
 ├── confusion_matrix.ipynb
-├── dataset_analysis.ipynb
 └── prediction_gallery.ipynb
 ```

 Each notebook has a single goal.
 You can keep adding more notebooks later — thanks to your modular codebase, it’s easy.

+## 🍓 Notebook 1 – `dataset_analysis.ipynb`

+> Explore the training data distribution.
+Are some classes over- or under-represented?

+Use this notebook to inspect your dataset’s structure and class imbalance.
+Look at:

+* Number of images per class (bar plot)

+This helps answer:

+* Are there more apple images than kiwi?
+* Are some classes extremely rare?

+Steps:

+* Load the `train.txt` or `val.txt` dataset CSVs
+* Group and count samples per class
+    - You can use the `pandas` library, if you know it
+    - Otherwise just use pure Python code (loops)
+* Visualize class counts as a bar chart
+    - Use `matplotlib` to draw the graph

-## 📊 Notebook 1 – `confusion_matrix.ipynb`
+## 📊 Notebook 2 – `confusion_matrix.ipynb`

 > Visualize how your model performs across different classes.
 Which categories does it confuse?

 Use `sklearn.metrics.confusion_matrix` to generate a matrix comparing **true vs. predicted labels**.
-Then use `seaborn.heatmap` or `matplotlib` to visualize the result.
+Then use `matplotlib` to visualize the result.

 This will help you identify weak spots in your model.
 For example:

-* Does it confuse apples with tomatoes?
+* Does it confuse apples with kiwis?
-* Are dairy products harder to classify than snacks?
+* Are dairy products harder to classify than fruit?

 Steps: